greenelab/phenoplier_manuscript/manuscript.md

 The partitions above the 75th percentile were considered in the main analyses, and are shown in the clustering tree in Figure @fig:clustering:tree.

+\clearpage

-#### Cluster-specific and general transcriptional processes associated with disease
+### Cluster-specific and general transcriptional processes associated with disease

 ![
 **Cluster-specific and general transcriptional processes associated with disease using novel LVs.**
 The plot shows a submatrix of $\hat{\mathbf{M}}$ for the main trait clusters at $k$=29, considering only LVs (rows) that are not aligned with any pathway.
 Standardized values from -6 (lighter color) to 21 (darker color).
-](images/clustering/global_clustermap-novel-plain.svg "Heatmap with novel gene modules and traits"){#fig:sup:clustering:novel:heatmap width="100%"}
+](images/clustering/global_clustermap-novel-plain.svg "Heatmap with novel gene modules and traits"){#fig:sup:clustering:novel:heatmap tag="S14" width="100%"}

+\clearpage

 ### Latent variables (gene modules) information